glen3b/BukkitLib/README.md

     teleportManager.teleportPlayer(player, targetLocation);

 That's it!
 All of the messaging to the player, actual teleportation, and teleport delay is handled by my plugin.
 It is all configurable in a single file, so all plugins using this API will have a consistent feel **and** consistent teleport delay.
+The best part is, this library is open source!
+Feel free to use it in your own programs, or fork it under the same license.

 	GBukkitLib - A library for common functions used in Bukkit